SumoSumir/kata-na/ADR/ADR_04_EXTERNAL_APIS.md

 - **API Switching Costs:** Migrating to a new provider requires complex data backfilling.

 AI-Specific Impacts:
 - Weather and event data used as regressors in demand and battery models
-- Metadata supports augmentations in vision models (e.g., rain/fog)
 - Historical archives enable model drift analysis and retraining consistency